skrabe/Sound-Hand-Control/README.md

 # Sound-Hand-Control
-Python-based script that controls your music with your hand movement.
+Python-based script that controls your music with your hand movement using your camera.